 Step One: Where to Get Them

-Certified bear-proof vessels are available at www.bearproofsystems.com.
-Be cautious if fabricating your own vessel to ensure that bear-proof specifications are met.
+Certified bear-proof containers can be difficult to find, but companies do offer them.
+Be cautious if fabricating your own container to ensure that bear-proof specifications are met.
 See step three for key features.
-Product testing and certification are available at Living with Wildlife Foundation in the US or through WildSafeBC in Canada.
+Product testing and certification are available at the Interagency Grizzly Bear Committee (IGBC) in the US or through WildSafeBC in Canada.

 Step Two: Secure Storage Location

-Grease vessels must be located in an area that is inaccessible to bears, such as inside a building, on a secure loading bay or in a bear-proof garbage shed.
-It is crucial that any grease vessels not within an enclosure are properly affixed to the ground (feet bolted to the cement) or secured to a nearby wall or cement post (either with a heavy-duty chain or welded arm as see above) to prevent tipping and rocking by bears.
+Grease containers must be located in an area that is inaccessible to bears, such as inside a building, on a secure loading bay or in a bear-proof garbage shed.
+It is crucial that any grease containers not located within an enclosure are properly affixed to the ground (feet bolted to the cement) or secured to a nearby wall or cement post (either with a heavy-duty chain or welded arm as shown above) to prevent bears from rocking and tipping it over.

 Step Four: Maintenance

-Grease barrels must be kept locked, secured, and in proper working order at ALL TIMES.
-In addition, all grease barrels (as well as garbage areas and loading bays) must be kept clean and free of odour.
+Grease containers must be kept locked, secured, and in proper working order at ALL TIMES.
+In addition, all grease containers (as well as garbage areas and loading bays) must be kept clean and free of odour.
 This means frequent power washing with hot soapy water.

 Landfills or Transfer Stations

-Landfills and transfer stations, being extremely pungent places, can attract bears from miles away, introducing them to a feast of non-natural food that often means ill-health or even death for the bear that eat it.
-Feeding on human garbage can cause numerous health concerns for bears – extensive tooth decay, lacerations on the paws and mouth, internal damage to organs from sharp objects, plastics blocking the intestines, ingestion of toxic substances and parasitic infections can all cause illness and death.
+Feeding on human garbage can cause numerous health concerns for bears – extensive tooth decay, lacerations on the paws and mouth, internal damage to organs from sharp objects, plastics blocking the intestines, poisoning from ingestion of toxic substances and parasitic infections can all cause illness and death.

 Ideally, open-pit landfills should not exist in high density bear country.
-If your community does have a landfill, and installing bear-resistant transfer stations are not an option, then a well-designed and properly installed electric fence will prevent the majority of bears from accessing the site.
+If your community has a landfill, and installing bear-resistant transfer stations are not an option, then a well-designed and properly installed electric fence will assist with preventing bears from accessing the site.

-Bears also have a habit of entering the gate when it is left open and often get caught inside.
-There are a couple of options to prevent access through open gates: (1) automatic sliding gates that open and close when the weight of a vehicle passes over the entrance, and (2) electrified cattle grate entrance.
+- If gates are left open, bears can enter and get caught inside; two options for preventing access through open gates: (1) automatic sliding gates that open and close when the weight of a vehicle passes over the entrance, and (2) electrified cattle grate entrance.
 Of these two options, the second will be more effective and easier to use.

-Regular perimeter patrols should be conducted at least twice weekly to ensure the fence is fully functioning.
-Ongoing fence maintenance is essential to successfully deter bear activity at the site.
-Check out our guidelines for proper fence maintenance.
+- Daily perimeter patrols should be conducted to ensure the fence is fully functioning.
+Ongoing fence maintenance is essential to successfully deter bear activity.

 Landfill-scale electric fencing products and supplies can be found at the following retailers: